 Tell Laura I Love Her had been a big hit in the US for Ray Peterson, but Decca Records refused to release it in the UK, considering it ‘tasteless and vulgar’.
 20,000 copies that had already been made were destroyed.
 An over-the-top reaction, no doubt, but for many, the permissive 60s were yet to actually happen.
 The BBC were also loathe to play these ‘death discs’, but the Beeb had banned songs before, and it hadn’t stopped them reaching number 1 (see David Whitfield and Frankie Laine‘s versions of Answer Me).
 Not that this song was particularly vulgar, anyway.
 So when EMI Columbia offered the track to their new signing, Ricky Valance, he seized the opportunity, and with hit-making producer Norrie Paramore involved, the number 1 spot became his.

-Valance had been born David Spencer in 1939 in Ynysddu, Monmouthshire, Wales.
+Valance had been born David Spencer on 10 April 1939 in Ynysddu, Monmouthshire, Wales.
 He had joined the RAF aged 17, before going on to perform in clubs, and subsequently getting noticed by an A&R representative for EMI.
 With his sweet voice and good looks, Valance was a great choice for the label.

 Tell Laura I Love Her tells the tragic tale of teenagers Tommy and Laura.
 Tommy wants to marry Laura, and decides to enter a stock car race, with the hope of using the prize money to buy her a wedding ring.
 However, the race goes horribly wrong, and Tommy is killed when his car overturns and sets alight.
 Lyricist Barry was a big fan of cowboy culture and originally Tommy entered a rodeo, but RCA had insisted it became a stock car to make it more in keeping with the present fashions, which was probably a wise move.